anubhavsrivastava/devtips.theanubhav.com/content/posts/Visual Studio Extensions/2019-05-02---react-vscode-snippets.md

     - 'React'
     - 'Code'
     - 'IDE'
-description: 'Code in React/Redux with snippets using best available VSCode extension'
+description: 'Code in React/Redux with snippets using best available VSCode extensions'
 ---

 Code snippets are shorthand keystrokes that help you type frequently used code sections quickly.
 We have plenty of such plugins/extensions available for various IDE(s).
 You simply type in a short string (usually 2-3 characters) and it expands into code section.
 For example, in VSCode, typing `foreach` followed by →Tab would expand into Array.prototype.forEach snippet as shown below.